Hello and welcome to Year 4’s Class Web Page!

-Our teacher is Mrs Fedzin and our teaching assistants are Mrs Middleton and Mrs Doree.
+Our teacher is Mrs Fedzin and our teaching assistant is Mrs Irwin and Mrs Tekchandani.
 Miss Robinson teaches the class on Thursday mornings.

 Year 4 is a very exciting year.
 We go swimming at the local leisure centre every Monday afternoon and we put on a joint Easter production with Year 3 in the Spring term.
 Just before Easter, we also take part in a Skipping Competition against other schools across Leeds.

 We cover topics such as the Anglo-Saxons and Vikings, Europe and the Wider World, and Rivers and learn about digestion, sound and habitats in our science lessons.

 Homework is given out on a Wednesday and returned on a Monday.
 Spellings are also given out on a Wednesday to be tested the following Monday.We are encouraged to change our reading book weekly and to read and practice our times tables every day.